 and follow the steps: \begin{enumerate}[labelindent=24pt,labelwidth=\widthof{\ref{last-item}},leftmargin=!] \item[(i)] Solve the polynomial equations $\pi(a) \in \B_F^{-}$ for injective $\pi$;

 \item[(ii)] Define $\I_F$ as the ideal of their solutions;

 \item[(iii)] Define $\N\O(X)$ with respect to the $(\pi,t)$ for which $\pi(a) \in \B_{F}^{-}$ when $a \in \I_F$;

 \item[(iv)] Establish such a $(\pi,t)$ that is faithful on $A$ and admits a gauge action. \end{enumerate} Then a standard argument using the conditional expectation should yield a GIUT.
-This scheme may be transferable to other settings that satisfy the higher rank axioms, without necessarily using the product systems language. e.g., as in \cite{DFK14}.
+This scheme may be transferable to other settings that satisfy the higher rank axioms, without necessarily using the product systems language, e.g., as in \cite{DFK14}.

 Step (i) for strong compactly aligned product systems is tackled in Section \ref{S:pol eq}.
-The GIUT follows in Section \ref{S:GIUT} by a technique introduced in \cite{Kak14}, modulo the faithful embedding $A \hookrightarrow \N\O(X)$.
-The latter is given in Section \ref{S:CNP-rep} where we verify that the CNP-representations of Sims-Yeend \cite{SY11} initially form a subclass of representations of $\N\O(X)$.
-Then the GIUT for $\N\O(X)$ gives that the Sims--Yeend CNP-representations of \cite{SY11} actually coincide with the ones herein (see Theorem \ref{T:CNP is CNP}).
-We note that we use the augmented Fock representation only for step (ii), and that all of our arguments are independent from \cite{CLSV11}.
+The GIUT follows in Section \ref{S:CNP-rep} by a technique introduced in \cite{Kak14}, modulo the faithful embedding $A \hookrightarrow \N\O(X)$.
+For the latter we verify that the CNP-representations of Sims-Yeend \cite{SY11} initially form a subclass of representations of $\N\O(X)$.
+Then the GIUT for $\N\O(X)$ gives that the Sims--Yeend CNP-representations of \cite{SY11} actually coincide with the ones herein (see Corollary \ref{C:CNP is CNP}).
+We note that we use the augmented Fock representation only for step (iv), and that all of our arguments are independent from \cite{CLSV11}.

 Our approach gives the ideal of CNP-relations as an algebraic sum of ideals indexed by the subsets $F$ (see Proposition \ref{P:K ideal}).
 As $\N\O(X)$ is the quotient of the Fock space representation by this ideal, we henceforth free the CNP-representations from the augmented Fock space description.
 This description triggers a second point of interaction with \cite{CLSV11}.
 In this impressive work the authors first explore a C*-algebra $\N\O_X^r$ that is co-universal with respect to the GIUT.
-To do so the authors use the theory of Fell bundles of Exel \cite{Exe97} and co-actions, and identify $\N\O(X)^r$ with $\N\O(X)$ in many cases, including $\bZ_+^N$.
+To do so the authors use the theory of Fell bundles of Exel \cite{Exe97} and co-actions, and identify $\N\O_X^r$ with $\N\O(X)$ in many cases, including $\bZ_+^N$.
 Here we can avoid the machinery of \cite{CLSV11, Exe97} and instead rely on the algebraic formulation of the CNP-relations to obtain co-universality of $\N\O(X)$ for strong compactly aligned product systems (see Corollary \ref{C:co-un}).